jophde/documentation/docs/02_iOS/05_FAQ.md

 This network request has a very short timeout delay (3 seconds).
 This means that if the right language file can’t be downloaded fast enough, the app will load using packaged strings in your development language.
 The request is then attempted again asynchronously with a longer timeout delay.
 So in that case, the app will be displayed in the wrong language the first time.
 But since strings files are so small and are hosted on a first rate Content Delivery Network, this should not happen very often, only when users have very bad or no internet access.

 Note that the timeout delay for this synchronous network request is configurable.
-If you don’t think 3 seconds is the right value, you can set a `syncTimeout` option in the Options dict of Colatris' `startInWindow: withAPIKey: andOptions:` method, with an `NSNumber` value in seconds.
+If you don’t think 3 seconds is the right value, you can set a `syncTimeout` option in the Options dict of Colatris' `startWithAPIKey: andOptions:` method, with an `NSNumber` value in seconds.
 However, we do not recommend you set a long timeout delay, because iOS will make your app terminate should it take too long to start.

 To avoid this synchronous network request altogether, you can package strings for all your locales in your shipping app.
 This can be done using the pullContent command of the command line tool.